It’s been almost 8 months since I last left the country, so I’m pretty darn excited about this Japan itinerary.

 Day 1: Osaka

-We won’t be spending a lot of time in Osaka as our priorities are to see the other cities on our itinerary – maybe we’ll hang around to see Osaka Castle in the morning before catching the bullet train on to our next destination.
+We won’t be spending a lot of time in Osaka as our priorities are to see the other cities on our itinerary – we’ll hang around to see Osaka Castle in the morning before catching the bullet train on to our next destination.
+Next time I’ll plan to spend 2 days in Osaka to see the city properly!

 Days 2-4: Hiroshima